wridhdhi/wridhdhi.github.io/wridhdhi.github.io-log.md

 - [x] ~~PAGINATION FIXED~~
 - [ ] to do pagination of categories/tags
 - [ ] to auto load on scroll effect.
+- [ ] IFRAME AND FLEX-VID in .media.scss needs to be fixed. (temporarily fixed)